Avaiga/taipy-doc/docs/manuals/studio/config/elements.md

 Note that you cannot set the identifier of a new Data Node element to one already used by another.

+Default values are provided for the essential properties of the new Data Node configuration
+element: *storage_type* is set to "pickle" and *scope* is set to "SCENARIO:SCOPE".<br/>
+These are displayed in the DETAILS section of the "Taipy Configs" panel.

 ## Renaming a Data Node configuration

 Right-click a Data Node identifier in the Data Node section and select the